iPanja/gameboy-rust/README.md

   - [ ] Implement more features in the emulator's GUI
   - [ ] Scaling display in debugger
   - [ ] Speed changing
+  - [ ] Refactor gui (e.g. create a class/new file for each settings tab)
   - [x] Custom key mapping
   - [x] Loading ROMs from file system
   - [x] Fix egui on windows machines